-The Office of Student Life, located on the first floor of the Campus Center, is opened from 8 a.m. – 4:30 p.m.
+The Office of Student Life, located on the first floor of the Campus Center, is open from 8 a.m. – 4:30 p.m.
 Monday through Friday.
-Services located within this office include campus activities, student conduct, health services, religious life, counseling referrals, security, and residence life.
+Services located within this office include campus activities, student government, student leadership, student conduct, health services, religious life, counseling referrals, and residence life.

 As a part of its commitment to the personal development of students and in keeping with its identity as a church-related college, MacMurray offers opportunities for formal and informal religious expression and exploration.
-The Office of Religious Life is staffed by an ordained Methodist minister who is available for spiritual counsel, personal guidance, religious programming, and frontline crisis situations.
-The chaplain also performs regular ecumenical chapel services which are open to all members of the MacMurray community.
+The Coordinator for Religious Life & College Chaplain is available for spiritual counsel, personal guidance, religious programming, and frontline crisis situations.
+The chaplain also schedules ecumenical religious and service-based programs which are open to all members of the MacMurray community.
 The chaplain keeps set hours in the Office of Religious Life and is also available by appointment as well as being on call after hours.
 The chaplain's office is located within the Office of Student Life.

-MacMurray College recognizes that a substantial part of your education will take place outside the classrooms, laboratories, and library — in the residence halls.
+MacMurray College recognizes that a substantial part of your college experience will take place in the residence halls.
 It is in the halls that many close friendships will develop and continue long after you graduate from Mac.

 The residence halls are places where living and learning meet.
 It is there that you will meet new and different people, encounter new ideas and differing values, and test your independence.
 You'll find the halls are places where all of the elements of the MacMurray Community fuse.
 Studies have shown that students who live in residence halls for at least part of their college career enjoy a significantly higher rate of graduation and are more satisfied with their overall experience.

-Each residence hall is under the guidance and supervision of a Resident Director who is a member of the Student Life staff.
-The Resident Director is responsible for the general management of the building in which he or she resides and is assisted in that endeavor by the Resident Asssitants (RAs) and the Coordinator of Residence Life.
+Each residence hall is under the guidance and supervision of a Resident Director (RD) who is a member of the Student Life Staff.
+The RD is responsible for the general management of the building in which he or she resides and is assisted in that endeavor by the Resident Assistants (RAs) and the Coordinator of Residence Life.
 The RAs are student staff members specifically selected and trained to assist the Resident Director in the management of the residence hall.
 The RAs are also in charge of coordinating the floor's social, educational, and recreational events as well as promoting a cooperative and productive living and learning environment.
 Should any problems occur, your RA is the first person you turn to for help.

 - Norris House was named for Louis Norris, a past president of the College.
 This was the second men's residence hall, and it was built in 1956.
-This hall became co-ed in 1980 and is now a co-ed, community style hall.
+This hall became co-ed in 1980 and is a community-style hall.

-- Rutledge Hall, a co-ed, suite style hall, was built by the MacMurray family in 1937.
+- Rutledge Hall, a co-ed, suite-style hall built by the MacMurray family in 1937.
 It was named after Ann Rutledge, a sweetheart of Abraham Lincoln.

 - Cable Television — All residence hall rooms have a coaxial cable hookup.

 - Internet — All residence halls have both wired and wireless internet access in each room.
-If problems exist with the internet connectivity, please report them to Technology Services on the third floor of Katherine Hall.
+If problems exist with the internet please report them to Information Technology.

 All members of MacMurray College may operate a motor vehicle on campus.
 Vehicles parked in campus lots must be registered and display a current parking sticker.
 Parking stickers are available at the Office of Student Life.
 Vehicle registration must be completed within seven days of the beginning of the semester.